jkaninda/goma-gateway/README.md

   \_____|\___/|_| |_| |_|\__,_|

 ```
-Goma Gateway is a lightweight API Gateway and Reverse Proxy.
+Goma Gateway is a lightweight API Gateway.

 Simple, easy to use, and configure.